 Originally organized to manage the mill property donated to the community by the closing of the Postex Plant of Burlington Industries, the PEDC focused on providing affordable housing to the community in light of the opening of a prison facility in Post that brought more than 350 new jobs to the area.
 The majority of the original mill property as well as the homes the PEDC acquired have been sold with proceeds going to pay off the loan used to purchase and move houses to Post.

-While the Post Chamber of Commerce provides support to existing businesses, except for the Post Economic Development Corporation there isn’t a local entity in place to assist with the practicalities of increasing output of an existing business or to recruit new business (including new housing development) into the Post and greater Garza County area.
+While the Post Area Chamber of Commerce provides support to existing businesses, the Post Economic Development Corporation is in place to assist with the practicalities of increasing the output of an existing business and recruiting new business (including new housing development) into the Post and greater Garza County area.

 Currently, the PEDC is focused on assisting and promoting business development and retention in Post and Garza County while actively exploring options for the remaining portion of the mill property (approximately 40 acres within the City of Post) still owned by the PEDC.